magicstickuk/enqueue/README.md

 == Screenshots ==

-1. Meta Box
-2. Setting Page
-3. Batch Duplication
-4. Duplication Tool
+1. Your Customised Enqueue List
+2. Select from a library of pre added packages
+3. Add packages from a list of your favourites
+4. Enqueue Me Settings
+5. Add packages to the library at wpmaz.uk/enqueue-me
+6. Manage/edit packages at wpmaz.uk/enqueue-me

 == Changelog ==